alexmartinfr/mojave-alfred-accented-themes/README.md

 You can install the workflow designed for this set of Alfred Themes to select your Accent color and switch between Dark & Light modes.
 It features two commands :
 - ```theme``` : toggle between Dark & Light Themes on **both macOS and Alfred**.
-- ```theme color``` : toggle between the Accent Color variant of this current set of Themes.
+- ```theme color``` : toggle between the Accent Color of your choice variant of this set of Themes.

-Known limitation : there is no way to know which is your current accent color, so there is a variable to configure in the workflow to keep the same Accent Color when toggling between Dark & Light modes.
-Feel free to contact me if you can think of a better way to handle this!
+Known limitations

+- To preserve your actual accent color when toggling between Dark and Light modes, I use the themes' background color as an identifier for a specific Accent.
+Which means if you modify the colors of the themes, or try to adapt it for another set of themes, you'll have to adapt the "accentColorLookup" table.
+- There is currently no macOS API that I know of which features a way to change the system UI's accent color.
+When Apple adds it, I'll add the feature to toggle everything from this workflow at once, which will make it a breeze to swap colors system wide in one command!

 ## Previews